Protecting Schools with Access Control Systems

 - Make use of surveillance cameras.
-Many schools—especially high schools and other larger facilities in TN, AR, and MS—use surveillance cameras to monitor and record entrance points.
+Many schools—especially high schools and other larger facilities in TN, AR, MS, and AL—use surveillance cameras to monitor and record entrance points.
 While most schools do not have adequate funding to staff full time monitoring of surveillance cameras, these cameras can serve as a deterrent, and they should be used to at least provide a record of who was in the area.

 If you have any questions about access control systems, give us a call.